josheinhorn/weird-science/README.md

 # Weird Science
-A lightweight .NET library that helps to perform experiments in sensitive environments when Unit Tests just won't do.
+Weird Science is a lightweight .NET library that helps to perform experiments in sensitive environments when Unit Tests just won't do.
+This was directly inspired by Github's Ruby [Scientist](https://github.com/github/scientist) library.
+As they say, this is meant to aid in "carefully refactoring critical paths."

 ## Examples using Fluent Syntax